 - a) up to 5 starters, ribbons to 3rd place - b) up to 15 starters, ribbons to 5th place - c) more than 15 starters, ribbons to 8th place - d) in case of equality of percentage for any of the first three places, the higher total of the collective mark/s, including coefficients, will decide on the placings.
-If these marks are tied, placings remain tied - e) when there is equality of places from fourth place and below, the competitors are joint equal place getters
+If these marks are tied, placings remain tied - e) should there still be a tie the rider score will be the final decider. - f) when there is equality of places from fourth place and below, the competitors are joint equal place getters